revueltai/movinwords/README.md

 ```

 ## Text Alignment
-You can set the text alignment each sentence will have:
+You can set the text alignment for each sentence:

 ```js
 new Movinwords({
   el: '.my-sentence',